Word Chain Scoring System

 Reactor charge model

-Reactor capacity is finite, and overflow matters for card offers.
-In longer runs, score planning and reactor planning are really the same problem.
+Reactor capacity is limited, so overflow is not wasted detail.
+On longer runs, score planning and reactor planning end up being the same decision from two different angles.

 - Base reactor charge = wordLength + difficultyReactorBonus + rareLetterBonus + 2.